Custom teaching online

 The findings from those investigations were used to develop strategies around live online session purpose, framing, and facilitation.
 Trialled and refined at multiple locations, some strategies were found to be very contextual to the topic or student cohort at hand.
 However, some strategies were found to be universally effective.
 Educators reported they felt less drained when hosting sessions, that students were attending in high numbers and actively engaging, and that learning outcomes were improved.
 Students reported significantly higher satisfaction with the nature of the available live online sessions and the learning opportunities these sessions facilitated.

-The strategies from this project that were found to be effective across multiple sites and cohorts feature in my webinar Thriving live online (see here).
+The strategies from this project that were found to be effective across multiple sites and cohorts feature in my professional development offering Thriving live online.

 Project: Students and educators each reporting that the other group doesn't communicate